 iii.
-Besides, the conditions of exposure in OECD TG 201 and 221 specify that the concentrations of the test material have to be measured at least at the highest and lowest test concentration (plus at a concentration around the expected $EC{50}$ in OECD TG 201), at the beginning and end of the test.
+Besides, the conditions of exposure in OECD TG 201 and 221 specify that the concentrations of the test material have to be measured at least at the highest and lowest test concentration (plus at a concentration around the expected EC{50} in OECD TG 201), at the beginning and end of the test.
 It indicates further that the effect values can only be based on nominal or measured initial concentration if the concentration of the test material has been satisfactorily maintained within 20% of the nominal or measured initial concentration throughout the test.
 OECD TG 201 specifies further that "for volatile, unstable or strongly adsorbing test substances, additional samplings for analysis at 24 hour intervals is required."

-However, none of the tests submitted based on these studies include analytical monitoring data.
-This is essential, as the the Substance used as a surface agent, and surface active substances are included as difficult to test chemicals in OECD GD 23.
+However, none of the tests submitted include analytical monitoring data.
+This is essential, as the the Substance is a surface active agent, and surface active substances are included as difficult to test chemicals in OECD GD 23.